dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 **Return value**

-A promise that resolves when the operation succeeds.
+A promise resolving to a `ScannerPlayCallbackInfo` object.

 **Code Snippet**